 The hearth should be able to accommodate the weight of the stove and its chimney if the chimney is not independently supported.
-The Churchill stoves have been tested and are suitable to be installed on a 12 mm non combustible plate, such as 12 mm glass plates.
-Installation of all hearths should comply in size and construction so that it is in accordance with the provisions of the current Building Regulations Approved Document J.
+The Churchill stoves have been tested and are suitable to be installed on a 12 mm non-combustible plate, such as 12 mm glass plates.
+Installation of all hearths should comply in size and construction so that they are in accordance with the provisions of the current Building Regulations Approved Document J.

-The clearance distances to combustible material beneath, surrounding or on the hearth and walls adjacent to the hearth should comply with the guidance on the separation of combustible material given in Building Regulations Approved Document J and also in these stove instructions.
+The clearance distances to Combustible material beneath, surrounding or on the hearth and walls adjacent to the hearth should comply with the guidance on the separation of Combustible material given in Building Regulations Approved Document J and also in these stove instructions.

-If the stove is to be installed on a wooden floor, it must be covered with a non-combustible material at least 12 mm thick, in accordance with Building Regulations Approved Document J, to a distance of 30 cm in front of the stove and 15 cm to each side measuring from the door of the combustion chamber.
+If the stove is to be installed on a combustible (wooden) floor, it must be covered with a non-Combustible material at least 12 mm thick, in accordance with Building Regulations Approved Document J, to a distance of 30 cm in front of the stove and 15 cm to each side measuring from the door of the combustion chamber.

-HOW TO FIT A LOGSTORE LEGS
+HOW TO FIT LOGSTORE HEAT SHIELD